Milan Mandarić: Sheffield Wednesday

 On 29 November 2010, Mandarić agreed to purchase Sheffield Wednesday.
 The purchase was completed after an extraordinary general meeting of Sheffield Wednesday shareholders on 14 December 2010, during which 99.7% of shareholders voted to sell the company to Mandarić's UK Football Investments for £1.
 Mandarić had agreed to settle the club's outstanding debts as part of the largely confidential deal.
-He negotiated settlements with a number of the club's creditors, including an agreement to pay the Co-operative Bank £7m of the £23m owed to them, and a deal to pay £1.5m of the £2.4m owed to five of the club's directors.
+He negotiated settlements with a number of the club's creditors, including an agreement to pay the Co-operative Bank £7 million of the £23 million owed to them, and a deal to pay £1.5 million of the £2.4 million owed to five of the club's directors.
 Mandarić also stepped down as chairman of Leicester City, due to Football League rules preventing him from being the chairman of two different clubs.
 During his time as owner Wednesday secured promotion from League One to the Championship in 2012.
-In 2014 Mandarić agreed to sell the club to Azerbaijani businessman Hafiz Mammadov, however this fell through, and in January 2015 Mandarić struck a deal to sell the club to Thai businessman Dejphon Chansiri for £37.5m, a sum which included money to clear the club's debts.
+In 2014 Mandarić agreed to sell the club to Azerbaijani businessman Hafiz Mammadov, however this fell through, and in January 2015 Mandarić struck a deal to sell the club to Thai businessman Dejphon Chansiri for £37.5 million, a sum which included money to clear the club's debts.

+Personal life

+Mandarić died on 4 October 2025, at the age of 87.